joancl99/ConversationalAdventure/README.md

 1. **Turn Order:**
    - The character with the higher attack speed hits first.
-   - After the first attack, turns alternate between the player and the enemy.
    - If both have the same attack speed, the first attacker is chosen randomly in each turn.

 2. **Player Actions:**